saurabbikramsen/YarsaPlay/readme.md

   - email : saurabsen@gmail.com
   - password : saurabsen123
 - now you can login as admin and get access token and refresh token to perform other tasks.
-- Create players to play games and increase stats.
+- Create players and play games to increase thier stats.
+- Seed 100 players to
 - View leaderboard to see top 5 players.

 ## Installation